hiway/po/README.md

 if you choose this way, please do not add this on top of your configuration - it is made to replace the defaults.

+### How do I get started?

+The recommended way is to read through the config starting with 00_start, and finding your way through the full configuration.
+Every option that has been added to the file is well documented, with explanations of the VimScript where needed (if you're not already a programmer, this should help you make sense of it too)

+Once you have read through, you can comment out the includes in 00_start and actually test out the editor as you enable the commands and features one by one.